FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator

 Throughout our literature review, we identified no embeddings of FLRW spaces as straightforward as those presented in Eq.~\eqref{eq:SimpleEmb}.
-The closest example we found are in brane-localized gravities in which RW spaces were embedded in AdS$_{n+1}$ spaces,\cite{Mannheim:2000zy} which themselves were embedded in $\setR^{n+2}$ (see Chap.~10 of Ref.~\onlinecite{Mannheim_2005}).
+The closest examples we found are in brane-localized gravities in which Robertson-Walker spaces were embedded in AdS$_{n+1}$ spaces,\cite{Mannheim:2000zy} which themselves were embedded in $\setR^{n+2}$ (see Chap.~10 of Ref.~\onlinecite{Mannheim_2005}).
 However, as they are realized on the hyperboloid of $\setR^{n+2}$, and not the null cone $\calC$, they lack the straightforward scaling symmetry of our embeddings.
-More remotely the embeddings of Friedmann branes in five dimensional Schwarzschild-Anti-de Sitter bulk\cite{Binetruy:1999hy,Bowcock:2000cq,Mukohyama:1999wi,Gergely:2001tn} could, in principle, themselves be embedded in $\setR^6$ using the embedding technics devised in Ref.~\onlinecite{Giblin:2003xj}.
+More remotely the embeddings of Friedmann branes in five dimensional Schwarzschild--anti--de Sitter bulk\cite{Binetruy:1999hy,Bowcock:2000cq,Mukohyama:1999wi,Gergely:2001tn} could, in principle, themselves be embedded in $\setR^6$ using the embedding techniques devised in Ref.~\onlinecite{Giblin:2003xj}.

-These embeddings have been used for investigations of the initial singularity in cosmological models,\cite{Lauro_1985,Lynden-Bell_1989,Rindler_2000,Seahra:2002ib} higher dimensional physics of Kaluza-Klein kind\cite{Ponce_de_Leon_1988,Wesson_1992,Wesson_1994,Bona:2018svb} (see in particular Refs.~\onlinecite{Wesson:2010qr,PoncedeLeon:2015pug} for such an approach) or of Regge-Teitelboim kind.\cite{Sheykin:2015nyi,Stern:2022uqc} We hope that the embedding formulas presented here can assist in exploring cosmological phenomena such as in brane universes in six-dimensional flat spaces. \cite{Gogberashvili:2002pp,Koley:2006bh,Gogberashvili:2017eie}
+These embeddings have been used for investigations of the initial singularity in cosmological models,\cite{Lauro_1985,Lynden-Bell_1989,Rindler_2000,Seahra:2002ib} higher dimensional physics of Kaluza--Klein kind\cite{Ponce_de_Leon_1988,Wesson_1992,Wesson_1994,Bona:2018svb} (see in particular Refs.~\onlinecite{Wesson:2010qr,PoncedeLeon:2015pug} for such an approach) or of Regge--Teitelboim kind.\cite{Sheykin:2015nyi,Stern:2022uqc} We hope that the embedding formulas presented here can assist in exploring cosmological phenomena such as in brane universes in six-dimensional flat spaces. \cite{Gogberashvili:2002pp,Koley:2006bh,Gogberashvili:2017eie}